Edward VII: "Uncle of Europe"

-As king, Edward's main interests lay in the fields of foreign affairs and naval and military matters.
+As King, Edward's main interests lay in the fields of foreign affairs and naval and military matters.
 Fluent in French and German, he reinvented royal diplomacy by numerous state visits across Europe.
 He took annual holidays in Biarritz and Marienbad.
 One of his most important foreign trips was an official visit to France in May 1903 as the guest of President Émile Loubet.
 Following a visit to Pope Leo XIII in Rome, this trip helped create the atmosphere for the Anglo-French Entente Cordiale, an agreement delineating British and French colonies in North Africa, and ruling out any future war between the two countries.
 The Entente was negotiated in 1904 between the French foreign minister, Théophile Delcassé, and the British foreign secretary, Lord Lansdowne.
 It marked the end of centuries of Anglo-French rivalry and Britain's splendid isolation from Continental affairs, and attempted to counterbalance the growing dominance of the German Empire and its ally, Austria-Hungary.

 Edward was related to nearly every other European monarch, and came to be known as the "uncle of Europe".
-German Emperor Wilhelm II and Emperor Nicholas II of Russia were his nephews; Queen Victoria Eugenia of Spain, Crown Princess Margaret of Sweden, Crown Princess Marie of Romania, Crown Princess Sophia of Greece, and Empress Alexandra of Russia were his nieces; King Haakon VII of Norway was both his nephew and his son-in-law; kings Frederick VIII of Denmark and George I of Greece were his brothers-in-law; kings Albert I of Belgium, Ferdinand of Bulgaria, and Charles I and Manuel II of Portugal were his second cousins.
+German Emperor Wilhelm II and Emperor Nicholas II of Russia were his nephews; Queen Victoria Eugenia of Spain, Crown Princess Margaret of Sweden, Crown Princess Marie of Romania, Crown Princess Sophia of Greece, and Empress Alexandra of Russia were his nieces; King Haakon VII of Norway was both his nephew and his son-in-law; kings Frederick VIII of Denmark and George I of Greece were his brothers-in-law; kings Albert I of Belgium, Ferdinand I of Bulgaria, and Carlos I and Manuel II of Portugal were his second cousins.
 Edward doted on his grandchildren, and indulged them, to the consternation of their governesses.
 However, there was one relation whom Edward did not like: Wilhelm II.
 His difficult relationship with his nephew exacerbated the tensions between Germany and Britain.

 In April 1908, during Edward's annual stay at Biarritz, he accepted the resignation of British Prime Minister Sir Henry Campbell-Bannerman.
 In a break with precedent, Edward asked Campbell-Bannerman's successor, H. H. Asquith, to travel to Biarritz to kiss hands.
 Asquith complied, but the press criticised the action of the King in appointing a prime minister on foreign soil instead of returning to Britain.
 In June 1908, Edward became the first reigning British monarch to visit the Russian Empire, despite refusing to visit in 1906, when Anglo-Russian relations were strained in the aftermath of the Russo-Japanese War, the Dogger Bank incident, and the Tsar's dissolution of the Duma.
 The previous month, he visited the Scandinavian countries, becoming the first British monarch to visit Sweden.